BenjaminBurton/BenjaminBurton/README.md

 - 🔭 I’m currently working on ...
 The Cloud Resume Challenge Using Azure
 - 🌱 I’m currently learning ...
 Cloud Technologies
 - 👯 I’m looking to collaborate on ...
 Projects to help me grow in my development
 - 🤔 I’m looking for help with ...
-Employment and Opportunity to marry my significant other of 8 years in the UK
+Employment and Immigrate for marriage with my significant other of 8 years in the UK
 - 💬 Ask me about ...
 Anything I'll reply
 - 📫 How to reach me: ...
 Benjaminlburton@gmail.com
 - 😄 Name Spelled: ...
 La'vell It's french, but I'm not from France